This article was written by guest blogger Teri Cettina.

 Chances are good that when you budgeted for your summer travel, you remembered to build in the price of your hotel, the charge for your rental car and the estimated cost of your meals.

 But what about your hotel tax?
 Extra rental car fees?
 State and local taxes for restaurant meals?
 Until you actually arrive at your destination and sign for your bills, these fees are often invisible.
 These extra expenses can really pile up, and they can vary significantly depending on the city you’re visiting.

 The Global Business Travel Association (GBTA) reported that travel fees could now increase your travel bill by as much as 58 percent in the cities with the highest travel taxes.
-Those include Chicago, Ill., in first place; New York, N.Y.; Minneapolis, Minn.; Kansas City, Mo.; and Indianapolis, Ind.
+Those include Chicago in first place; New York; Minneapolis; Kansas City, Missouri, and Indianapolis.

-State and local governments generally use travel taxes in order to increase revenues.
+State and local governments generally use travel taxes to increase revenues.
 Rather than hitting up local residents, the governments levy extra fees against visitors.
-Travel taxes are used to fund a wide variety of local projects that may have nothing to do with travel and tourism.
+Travel taxes are used to fund a variety of local projects that may have nothing to do with travel and tourism.

 You can’t avoid every travel fee—some of them are just the cost of playing the vacation game.
-However, there are a few ways you might be able to cut costs:
+However, there are a few ways you can cut costs:

 Choose a low-travel-tax city.
 If you have a choice of destinations, consider a city that charges visitors less in add-on taxes than others.
-According to the GBTA, those are Fort Lauderdale, Fort Myers, and West Palm Beach, Fla.; Detroit, Mich.; and Portland, Ore.
+According to the GBTA, those are Fort Lauderdale, Fort Myers and West Palm Beach, Florida; Detroit and Portland, Oregon.